mshokrnezhad/iLunarLander/README.md

 ## Getting Started

 Ensure that you've installed all the packages listed in [requirements.txt](REINFORCE/requirements.txt) and execute [main.py](REINFORCE/main.py).
 The resulting figures will be saved in [plots](REINFORCE/plots/).
 Moreover, you can observe the lunar lander and its operations under the agent's control using `env.render()`.
 For a sample code, refer to [test.py](REINFORCE/test.py).

+---

+Thank you for exploring PG with us!
+We hope you find this repository helpful and inspiring as you dive into the world of PG-based RL.